moses-b-alexander/stgnn-aqf-praxis/readme.md

 ---

-## 🔍 Objective
+## Objective

 Spatiotemporal graph neural networks, augmented with representational enhancements like positional encoding and attention, forecast air pollution concentration values using air quality sensor network data and long-term climatology statistics.
 By modeling spatiotemporal relationships among air quality sensors, policymakers can more thoroughly understand patterns of pollution dispersion in cities (Zheng et al, 2015).
 Thus, they can make more optimal decisions to improve air quality via various environmental policy measures, consequently increasing life expectancy for urban residents.

 ---

-## 🧠 Model Architecture Overview
+## Design

-Each model architecture consists of four stages:
+Each model architecture consists of four components:

 * **Positional Encoding**: Applied to raw input features using either additive or concatenative fusion to enhance input representation
-* **Spatial Component**: A graph convolutional network layer, one of GraphConv, DiffConv, or GATConv
+* **Spatial Component**: A graph convolutional network layer: one of GraphConv, DiffConv, or GATConv
-* **Temporal Component**: A recurrent neural network layer, one of RNN, LSTM, or GRU
+* **Temporal Component**: A recurrent neural network layer: one of RNN, LSTM, or GRU
 * **Bidimensional Attention Mechanism**: Applied at the end to refine joint spatiotemporal representation; decoded by a linear layer

 Model variants differ in positional encoding strategy, spatial-temporal module combinations, and whether attention is applied.
-The hyperparameter definitions remain the same throughout.
+The hyperparameter definitions and hardware setup remain the same throughout.

 ---

-## ⚙️ Methodology
+## Methodology

 The air quality data was obtained from the Urban Air Project by Microsoft Research (2014–2015) *https://www.microsoft.com/en-us/research/project/urban-air/*, and exogenous climatology covariates for the relevant timeframe were sourced from the World Bank Group's Climate Knowledge Portal *https://climateknowledgeportal.worldbank.org/country/china/climate-data-historical*.
 The models were developed using Torch Spatiotemporal library (tsl): https://torch-spatiotemporal.readthedocs.io/en/latest/index.html.

-1. **Load Datasets**
+1. **Load datasets**
-2. **Define Spatiotemporal Graph Data**
+2. **Define spatiotemporal graph data**

-   * Construct edges using similarity threshold value of *0.4*
+   * Construct edges using distance threshold
-   * Apply *masking* for missing graph features
+   * Apply masking for missing graph features
-   * Specify forecasting horizon of *4* and training window length of *20*
+   * Specify forecasting horizon and training window length
 3. **Preprocess Spatiotemporal Graph Data**

-   * Standardize graph features by subtracting the mean and dividing by the standard deviation
+   * Standardize PM2.5 concentration values
 4. **Preprocess Covariate Climatology Data**

    * Align covariate feature sequence lengths through duplication by hour
 5. **Merge datasets**
-6. **Prepare Model for Training**
+6. **Prepare Model**

-   * Split data into training, validation, and test sets in the ratio of *80%* / *05%* / *15%*
+   * Split data into training, validation, and test datasets
-   * Set batch size to *64*
+   * Set batch size
-   * Define loss metrics *MAE* and *MAPE* for evaluation and monitoring
+   * Define loss metrics
-   * Configure optimization strategy with learning rate *0.001*, optimization algorithm *Adam*, and weight decay *0.0001*
+   * Configure optimization strategy
-7. **Establish logging and model checkpointing**
+7. **Establish logging and checkpointing**
-8. **Train Model**
+8. **Train and test Model**
-9. **Test Model**
-10. **Evaluate Output**
+9. **Evaluate Output**

    * Analyze prediction error and diagnostic metrics
    * Review training and evaluation logs

 ---

-## 📁 Directory Structure of *experiment.zip*
+## Archive

 ```
 experiment.zip
-├── src/                 # Source code (1) file (duplicate of root src/)
+├── src/                 # Source code (1) file in .PY format (duplicate of root src/)
-├── weather/             # Covariate climatology data (2) files in CSV format (duplicate of root weather/)
+├── weather/             # Covariate climatology data (2) files in .CSV format (duplicate of root weather/)
-├── data/                # Raw air quality sensor network data (2) files in H5 and NPY formats and downloaded using tsl
+├── data/                # Raw air quality sensor network data (2) files in .H5 and .NPY formats and downloaded using tsl module
-├── dataset/             # Final processed dataset (1) file used for training in PT format (merged from files within data/ and weather/)
+├── dataset/             # Final processed dataset (1) file used for training in .PT format (merged from data in files within data/ and weather/)
-├── table/               # table (1) file in CSV format of results averaged over 3 trials during experiment
+├── table/               # Table of forecasting error, diagnostic metrics, model parameter count, and training duration (1) file in CSV format, averaged over 3 trials for each of 45 models
-├── plots/               # summary visualization (52) files in PNG format of model errors and diagnostic metrics produced from table/
+├── plots/               # Summary visualization (52) files in PNG format of experimental data recorded in table/
-├── requirements.txt     # Python 3.12 dependencies
+├── requirements.txt     # Python 3.12 pip dependency list
 ├── logs/ (excluded)     # Training logs and model checkpoints for all 3 trials of 45 models each (135 subdirectories)
 ```

 ---

-## 🧪 Running the Experiment
+## Usage

 Ensure you are using **Python 3.12**.